tuehellstern/presentations/daifail.md

 (nb: FAIMS is not a fail)

 Note:
-- Faims lady sent me a copy of her paper
+- Sobotkvoa sent me a copy of her paper
 - Faims a paperless recording system for archaeology
 - From their own case studies, they encountered a number of fails in their early days
 - Chief amongst these: things work in the lab that never work in the field; that no matter how much you think you’ve tested for every possibility, shit still happens
-… Need to think this example out more …  (come back to how this work fits into my taxonomy)

 --
 ## Iroquoian Longhouse
 courtesy Michael Carter